Toronto builds airport tunnel, loses ferry romance

 The ferry to and from Billy Bishop Toronto City Airport, named after a World War One flying ace, theoretically runs every 15 minutes, but it is often delayed.
 It’s just a five-minute ride.

-The small island airport is the main hub for privately owned short-haul carrier Porter Airlines, with some flights by private planes and by Air Canada ACb.TO.
+The small island airport is the main hub for privately owned short-haul carrier Porter Airlines, with some flights by private planes and by Air Canada.
 It served nearly 1.6 million passengers in 2011, a 50-fold increase from 2006.

-The tunnel is expected to cost C$82.5 million, all of it to come from private funds.
+The tunnel is expected to cost C$82.5 million ($83.3 million), all of it to come from private funds.
 “It will not cost the taxpayers a dime,” Harper said.

 The ferry, the only auto link with the island, will continue to run, both as an alternative for passengers who prefer not to walk and as access for deliveries and other services to residents at the other end of the small island.